-When Ralph Hills was diagnosed with an aggressive blood cancer called acute myeloid leukemia (AML), his doctor told him to get his affairs in order.
+When Ralph Hills was diagnosed with an aggressive blood cancer called acute myeloid leukemia (AML) more than three years ago, his doctor told him to get his affairs in order.
 He interpreted that statement as a polite way of saying that he didn’t have long to live.
-But a last-minute phone call from the doctor led him to the right treatment for his disease.
+But a last-minute phone call from his doctor led him to the right treatment for his disease.

 AML is driven by as many as 76 gene mutations.
-Therapies under development that target those mutations are opening up the possibility to tailor treatments for individual patients.
-Now, three years after his diagnosis, Hills is raising awareness of how precision medicine can help save lives by sharing his journey with AML.
+Approved and investigational therapies that target those mutations are opening up the possibility to tailor treatments for individual patients.
+As a preview to a Facebook Live event hosted by Celgene on Wednesday, April 18 at 9:30 a.m.
+EDT in recognition of the third annual AML World Awareness Day on April 21, Hills discusses how precision medicine is helping to save lives by sharing his journey with AML.

 “In December 2014, I was 70 years old and experiencing back pain.
 I thought my doctor was going to schedule surgery, but instead, he told me to make an appointment with our local cancer center in Connecticut.
 A couple days later, my wife and I were sitting in a room with an oncologist who told me I had AML.
 He said that he was going to prescribe chemotherapy and that I should get my affairs in order.
 He also suggested that we get a second opinion.”